What is the Excellence in Teaching Award?

 The Midwestern Association of Graduate Schools (MAGS) is soliciting nominations for the Excellence in Teaching Award in recognition of graduate students who exemplify excellence in the teaching/learning mission of their university.
 Two awards have been created to recognize the importance of excellence in teaching and mentoring as a component of graduate education and the preparation of graduate students for future service as college and university faculty.
 One award will be given to a doctoral student and one to a master’s student.

 Selection criteria is based on the national guidelines.
 Up to 100 points are allocated as follows:

 - Letter of support from the Department Chair/Head (5 points)

-- Evidence of instructional design, innovation, and delivery, course management, and student learning (25 points)
+- Evidence of instructional design for improved student learning (25 points)

 - Video clip of “Teaching in Action” (25 points)